Marcel Mahouvé

 Marcel Mahouvé (born 16 January 1973) is a Cameroonian former professional footballer who played as a midfielder.
 He is a cousin of the mother of the Berlin-born siblings Francis, Sylvie and, Nicole Banecki.

 Mahouvé played for Tonnerre Yaounde, Dynamo Douala, Putra Samarinda, Montpellier HSC, Clermont Foot Auvergne, FC Inter Turku, Hamilton Academical and 1.
 FC Saarbrücken.
 He was also playing for SS Capricorne in the Réunion Premier League.
 Mahouvé finally joined Persita Tangerang, one of the Liga Indonesia clubs.

 He played for Cameroon national football team and was a participant at the 1998 FIFA World Cup.
-He also holds a French passport.
 He was part of the victorious 2000 African Cup of Nations squad.
+In addition to his Cameroonian nationality, he also obtained the French nationality.

 He is now playing as an amateur for the FC Miami City Champions in Miami the USL Premier Development League (PDL), the fourth tier of the American Soccer Pyramid, in the Southeast Division.